Making Gyms Safer: Why The Virus Is Less Likely To Spread There Than In A Bar

 But there's no longer the usual morning "rush" of people working out before heading to their jobs.

-Under Washington state's coronavirus rules, only about 10 to 12 people at a time are permitted in this 4,000 square foot gym.
+Under Washington state's coronavirus rules, only about 10 to 12 people at a time are permitted in this 4,000-square-foot gym.

 "It's drastically reduced our ability to serve our community," says John Carrico.
 He and his wife Jessica purchased NW Fitness at the end of last year.